-If you follow us on Instagram, you know we’re big fans of motivating and inspiring quotes for HR pros and entrepreneurs, which is why we’ve put together this roundup of our favourites from some of the most forward-thinking leaders on the globe.
-Here is a list of 10 of our favourite inspiring HR quotes for HR professionals.
+If you follow us on Instagram, you know we’re big fans of motivating and inspiring quotes for HR professionals and entrepreneurs, which is why we’ve put together this roundup of our favourites from some of the most forward-thinking leaders on the globe.
+Here is a list of 10 of our favourite inspiring quotes for HR professionals.

 “Nothing we do is more important than hiring people.
 At the end of the day, you bet on people, not strategies.”